Sprint 6

 The first card I worked on this sprint was the ice grenade.
 The original idea we had for the ice grenade ended up being revamped which meant we would go with a similar design with changes.
 This time I would reuse the outline from the original

 Some improvements was firstly make the overall grenade more blue and more vibrant.
 I tried probably around 5-6 different blues and with and without the emitted glow.
 I also learned about the symmetry tool in photoshop.
 I experimented with the radial and mandala patterns with different segment counts for snowflakes to give the impression of ice/cold.
 I freehanded whatever looked nice and got feedback from my designer.
 I was asked to try and make a black outline or with different shades of blue.
+Lastly, I rotated and scaled 3 different snowflakes.
+Personally I didn't like the option of snowflake my designer picked but I still like the final product.

 Next was the fire grenade.
 Similar to how I made the ice grenade, I would add a fire element icon somewhere around this grenade.
 I had a few variants of how I wanted the fire to be but I started to lean into the middle variant seen in the image below.